vigoo/vigoo.github.io/content/posts/2026-03-29-golem-coding-agent.md

 | AI client  | https://github.com/golemcloud/golem-ai   | Several options, such as [@effect/ai](https://effect.website/blog/effect-ai/) |
 | Unix tools | https://crates.io/crates/brush           | https://github.com/shelljs/shelljs                           |

 Golem provides an increasing level of Node.js compatibility so many existing libraries can be used as-is.
-Also, the browser `fetch` API and `node:http` are both working so any library built on top of these will able to call external services from a Golem agent.
+Also, the browser `fetch` API and `node:http` are both working so any library built on top of these will be able to call external services from a Golem agent.

 Unfortunately the Rust ecosystem makes this much harder.
 Golem does not provide low-level socket capabilities at the moment, the only way to make HTTP requests is through the [WASI HTTP interface](https://github.com/WebAssembly/WASI/tree/main/proposals/http/).
 There are [existing Rust crates](https://crates.io/crates/wstd) wrapping this interface but most of the Rust ecosystem is built on other ones such as `reqwest`, which are _not_ working in Golem out of the box.
 This is why we provide our own set of AI connector libraries ([golem-ai](https://github.com/golemcloud/golem-ai)) for Rust projects.
 But we also need a git client.
 So, if we'd choose Rust, we would need to either: